-Premier Designs is a faith-based jewelry company that sells their products through independent contractors known as Jewelers.
+Premier Designs is a faith-based jewelry company that sells its products through independent contractors known as Jewelers.

 In order to become a Jeweler, you need to invest in some up-front initial expenses, including inventory.